 - 88,295: multiple-vehicle Arizona accidents

 - 777: number of fatal accidents in our state last year

 - October: the month with the highest number of accidents

 - Friday: the weekday with highest crash totals

 - 5 pm.
 To 6 p.m.: the hour of day in which the most crashes occur

 - November 22: the day on which the most traffic accidents took place last year (737)

 Again, let’s remember that all of the numbers represent people with faces, names, loved ones, jobs and bills to pay.

-You can discuss your financial losses and the circumstances of your accident with an experienced Maricopa County attorney.
+You can discuss your financial losses and the circumstances of your accident with an experienced Glendale car accident attorney.